 Whichever method you used, your nails and cuticles are probably feeling quite dry at the moment.
 Use a nail file to gently buff the surface of your nails and remove any traces of nail polish.
 Wash your hands well to remove any traces of acetone and use a nourishing cuticle oil and a hand cream.

+SNS Nails are a great product which has several pros and cons, but hopefully removal is not one of the cons.
 I hope this article answered all your questions about how to remove SNS nails at home safely.
 Let us know in the comments if you have any further questions!